Get Free Online Therapy. Should You Use Free Counseling?

 Is Free Online Therapy Really Free?

 So, what's the deal with free online therapy?
 How could it really be helpful therapy if it is free?
 As previously mentioned, many counseling & therapy websites were free in the beginning, and some still are.
 Of course, there are many that are no longer free and some that are more expensive than others.
-In all honesty, the price of the therapy is not an indicator of how effective or useful it is; which includes in-person as well as online sessions.
+In all honesty, the price of the therapy is not an indicator of how effective or useful it is; which includes in-person as well as online sessions that someone might feel is affordable counseling.
 In other words, just like anything else, just because something is expensive does not make it any better than something that is free; particularly as it relates to the online therapy platforms that are unable to guarantee that a licensed therapist will be available to help… but we don't have that problem with our services here at BetterHelp.com.

 Open Discussions & Support Online Is Not Free Online Therapy

 There are thousands of websites online that offer free chat rooms (which is NOT the same thing as free online therapy with a counselor) for specific issues such as depression, anxiety, bipolar disorder, and post-traumatic stress disorder (PTSD).
 Of course, these are usually just chatrooms with others who share these conditions and want to talk about them; not necessarily professional mental health services or a licensed therapist that an individual might want or need.
-They are not actually online therapy service providers where you talk to a licensed therapist.
-If you are looking for that specifically, consider taking a closer look at our online licensed therapists that provide mental health services accessible to anyone with an internet connection; at this point we've helped initiate more than 37,000,000 (that's right… 37 MILLION) therapy sessions using the internet.
+They are not actually online therapy service providers where you talk to a licensed therapist that specializes in individual or family counseling.
+If you are looking for that specifically, consider taking a closer look at our online licensed therapists that provide mental health services accessible to anyone with an internet connection; at this point we've helped initiate more than 37,000,000 (that's right… 37 MILLION) affordable therapy sessions using the internet.